herrera-ignacio/data_structures_and_algorithms/src/data-structures/trees/search/btree/README.md

 * Every non-leaf node (except root) has at least |m/2| child nodes.
 * Root has at least two children if it is not a leaf node.
 * A non-leaf node with K children contains k-1 keys.
-* All leaves appear in the same level and cary no information.
+* All leaves appear in the same level and carry no information.

 ### Variants